mailchain/http-helpers-angular/projects/http-helpers-angular/README.md

 ## Usage

-In an Angular service file, eg. `my-service.service`, add the following:
+In an Angular service file, eg. `my-service.service.ts`, add the following:

 ``` ts
   // import the service